MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-glossary.md

 <div style="margin:15px; margin-bottom:25px;">See <a href="#o16n"><i>Operationalization</i></a></div>

 **Distributed computing**
-<div style="margin:15px; margin-bottom:25px;">Similar to parallel computing, but in Microsoft R, it specifically refers to workload distribution across multiple servers. <a href="scaler-distributed-computing.md">Learn more…</a></div>
+<div style="margin:15px; margin-bottom:25px;">The breakdown of a complicated computation into pieces that can be performed independently, while maintaining a framework that allows for the results of those independent computations to be put together to create the final result.
+Distributed comput is similar to parallel computing, but in Microsoft R, it specifically refers to workload distribution across multiple physical servers. <a href="scaler-distributed-computing.md">Learn more…</a></div>

 <!--
 <br>